ZhuoyunZhong/Mobile-Robot-Demo-with-Unity-ROS/README.md

 ![image](demo/ros.jpg)

-This part includes how to set up the ROS node to communicate with robots in Unity.
+This part includes how to add ROS communication scripts and set up the ROS node to communicate with robots in Unity.

 ## TODO List